Rahulgithub-code/DynamicJenkinsCluster/README.md

 # DynamicJenkinsCluster
-Using this approach we eleminate downtime while website updating/upgrading.
+Using this approach we can eleminate downtime while updating or upgrading website.